 Oregon Paid Family and Medical Leave

-The State of Oregon's Paid Leave Oregon program provides paid leave for the birth or adoption of a child, an employee or family member’s serious illness or injury, or for employees who are or have dependents who are victims of sexual assault, domestic violence, harassment, bias or stalking.
+The State of Oregon's Paid Leave Oregon program provides up to twelve weeks of paid leave for the birth or adoption of a child, an employee or family member’s serious illness or injury, or for employees who are or have dependents who are victims of sexual assault, domestic violence, harassment, bias or stalking.

 The University of Oregon’s Paid Leave Oregon equivalent program is administered by The Standard.
 We call it Oregon Paid Family and Medical Leave (PFML).